 - You will have to contact your local MLS and request access to their listings (if you are a registered member)

-Some MLS offer access to MLS listings for free, and at the moment the article is published, we can guarantee the free access for clients from Miami Realtors or ABOR (Austin Board of Realtors).
-Some may ask to pay an extra fee for this service, a piece of information that you can confirm directly to your MLS Content Licensing department.
+Some MLS offer access to MLS listings for free, and at the moment the article is published, we can guarantee free access for clients from Miami Realtors or ABOR (Austin Board of Realtors).
+Some may ask to pay an extra fee for this service, a piece of information that you can confirm directly with your MLS Content Licensing department.

 Implementing the RESO Web API in your website

-There are over 800 RESO ready Multiple Listing Services to date which you can use with MLS Import.
+There are over 800 RESO-ready Multiple Listing Services to date, which you can use with MLS Import.
 We invite you to check our list and contact us if you need to know more about pricing.

 How Much Does it Cost?

 Maintaining a vast database of thousands of listings gobbles up plenty of server space – this is why access to the MLS comes at a price.
-The fee itself depends on the MLS and the number of listings it has stored, or the listings it is willing to provide you access to.
+The fee itself depends on the MLS and the number of listings it has stored or the listings it is willing to provide you access to.

-What is the Difference between a Realtors Association and the MLS?
+What is the difference between a Realtor’s Association and the MLS?

 An MLS is a technology company focused on providing accurate information regarding real estate listings, while a

-Realtors Association is a group of elected realtors who integrate different services and protect the rights of realtors within a specific state.
+The Realtors Association is a group of elected realtors who integrate different services and protect the rights of realtors within a specific state.
 In some instances, both the MLS and the Realtors Association may be run by the same real estate specialists.

 Can I Access the Multiple Listing Service Without an Agent?